apaarfus/StartTileBackup/README.md

 This way, when backing up / restoring the start menu, the taskbar is also copied over.
 In my short test it seems to remember the order of the taskbar items just fine as well.

+The lines I've added to add this functionality are
+- Backup.bat: 45, 50
+- Restore.bat: 49-50, 55